What is the average EBITDA multiple for dental practices?

 How much will a DSO pay for my dental practice?

-DSOs typically pay 5x to 8x EBITDA for single-location and add-on dental acquisitions, and 8x to 11x EBITDA for multi-location platforms with $1M+ in EBITDA, with consideration split between cash, rollover equity, and earnouts.
+DSOs typically pay 5x to 8x EBITDA for single-location dental practices, and 8x to 11x for multi-location platforms with $1M+ EBITDA.
+Consideration is split: 60–75% cash at close, 15–30% rollover equity, the rest in earnouts tied to retained EBITDA over 12–36 months.

 Founder of Sorso.
 19 years in corporate finance.
 Managed a $450M loan portfolio before building a fractional CFO firm exclusively for healthcare clinics.